-Phlebotomy technicians are important members of the clinical laboratory team.
-New diagnostic techniques, clinical laboratory technology and automated instruments have greatly increased the volume of - and demand for - medical laboratory testing performed by phlebotomy technicians.
-Phlebotomy technician graduates can work in hospitals, physician offices or in independent labs.
+As a phlebotomy technician you are an important member of the clinical laboratory team.
+New diagnostic techniques, clinical laboratory technology and automated instruments have greatly increased the volume of - and demand for - medical laboratory testing.

 In just three months you can earn your Phlebotomy Technician certificate and be working in the medical field as a phlebotomist.
 Phlebotomy is often an excellent stepping-stone to other careers in health care such as medical assisting.

 You will gain a lot of experience in your three months at school.
 During your courses, you will be shown how to draw blood, known as a “stick.”
 You will practice your sticking skills in the classroom on faculty, staff and fellow students so you are prepared and confident before you begin your externship.